 France Chair 1956

-Finn Juhl was riding a wave of international success during the 1950s - in part thanks to his partnership with the Danish furniture manufacturer France & Son.
+Finn Juhl rode a wave of international success during the 1950s - in part thanks to his partnership with the Danish furniture manufacturer France & Son.

 C.W.F.
-France was an English businessman who moved to Denmark in 1936 to head a small mattress factory together with cabinetmaker Eric Daverkosen, who passed away the following year.
-During the 1950s, the factory became enormously successful.
+France was an English businessman who moved to Denmark in 1936 to run a small mattress factory together with cabinetmaker Eric Daverkosen, who passed away the following year.
+During the 1950s, the company became extremely successful.

 About the France Chair